nitchon/covid_mental_health/README.md

 # Conclusions
 Younger age groups reported in higher percentages of anxiety and depression disorder symptoms.
 People with less than a high school diploma reported higher percentages of the aformentioned symptoms.
 Females trended higher than males through the pandemic.
 People who identified as straight trender lower than the Bisexual and Gay or Lesbian identifications.
 As a state's vaccination rate increases, the percentage of respondents to the Household Pulse survey seems to decrease over time.
 At a glance, red states may report higher rates of symptoms of anxiety or depression, but nothing conclusive.
 It is more appropriate to say that depression and anxiety affects everyone regardless of political party.
 A mental health survey with a question denoting political party would be better suited to tackle this analysis.

+# Data Notes
+Please keep in mind our data does contain sampling bias.
+For example, portions of data is not continous.
+It can't be ignored that there could be a potential political affiliation with the type of people responding to these CDC surveys.
+Vacination rates are self-reported by the state, and are not always truthful or accurate depending on the state's choice of data collection.
+Finally, showing election party affiliations in relation to depression can be misleading since the last 2 elections had major swing states compared to the normal red vs blue status some states have.
+Keeping this information in mind is important when analyzing the data.